PeterS111/GPT2_REGULAR/README.md

 # GPT2_REGULAR

-This repository is based on nshepperd GPT2 interface.
-It is optimised for training on colab.
+This repository is based on nshepperd/gpt-2.
+Some changes were made for training on Colab.